idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCitySolitudeIdle.md

 - It feels a bit like Cyrodiil.
 Except for the cold.
 - Solitude is a lot more gleeful than one might expect.
 - Many suspect Taarie and Endarie to be Thalmor spies.
 I do not.
+- The Imperial army is headquartered here.
+A strange choice if you ask me.